Reguzzoni/Reguzzoni/README.md

 Software and Blockchain Developer
 ---------------------------------

-I'm a software and Blockchain developer and I've been working at Perigea Srl, a financial consulting company.
+I'm a software and Blockchain developer and I've been working for 6 years at Perigea Srl, a financial consulting company.
 I'm a technology enthusiast and as such I spend significant amount of time reviewing and trying new technology!

 * 🌍  I'm based in Milan
 * 🚀  I'm currently working on [Raccoon Fantasy](http://play.raccoonfantasy.com)